Combogliz Prolong, 1000 mg+2, 5 mg 56 pcs.

 Metformin

-The drug interaction study of metformin and furosemide with single drug administration conducted in healthy volunteers revealed their pharmacokinetic interaction.
-Furosemide increases Cmax of metformin in plasma and blood by 22% and AUC in blood by 15% without a significant change in renal clearance of metformin.
-When co-administered with metformin, the Cmax and AUC of furosemide are decreased by 31% and 12%, respectively, and the elimination half-life is reduced by 32% without a significant change in renal clearance of furosemide.
-There are no data on the interaction of metformin and furosemide in long-term coadministration.
+A single-dose drug interaction study of metformin and furosemide conducted on healthy volunteers revealed their pharmacokinetic interaction.
+Furosemide increases the Cmax of metformin in plasma and blood by 22% and AUC in the blood by 15% without significantly changing the renal clearance of metformin.
+When co-administered with metformin, the Cmax and AUC of furosemide are reduced by 31% and 12%, respectively, and the half-life is reduced by 32% without a noticeable change in the renal clearance of furosemide.
+There is no data on the interaction of metformin and furosemide when used together for a long time.

 Nifedipine